Sylius/Sylius/docs/book/configuration/locales.rst

         }
     }

-To get all languages configured in the store, including the disabled ones, use the locales repository:
+To get all languages configured in the store, regardless of your availability logic, use the locales repository:

 .. code-block:: php